Enjoying watercress is easy with b&W

 You can also store bunch watercress by wrapping a wet cloth or paper towel around the stems and placing it in a plastic bag before storing it in the fridge.

 B&W watercress leaves are pre-packed in breathable micro-perforated bags that can be stored directly in the refrigerator.

 How to Prepare Watercress

 Watercress is as easy to prepare as lettuce for a salad.
 Simply rinse it thoroughly in cold water and blot it dry using paper towels or use a standard salad spinner.
 For bunch watercress, use a kitchen knife to cut off any oversized stems.
 Easy enough, right?

-Now it’s ready to use watercress in your favorite recipe.
+Now you’re ready to use watercress in your favorite recipe.
 Try one of our favorites for something new.